-During the AR 16 reporting period, 2 new housing projects and one conversion project (from housing to academic space) were approved and constructed, resulting in 385 net new student housing units.
+During the AR 17 reporting period, 1 net new housing unit was approved and constructed, and 2,020 net new graduate student housing units were approved.
 For purposes of the housing linkage requirement, as provided in GUP Condition F.8, the housing requirement is counted at the time of the framing inspection.
 The Planning Commission also approved a 1,450 unit increase to the housing allocation, pursuant to GUP Condition F.7.